-SB/OMIS 4000 3.00 Prescriptive Analytics
+SB/OMIS 4000 3.00 Models and Applications in Operational Research

-This course surveys topics in prescriptive analytics.
-It focuses on developing quantitative methods and computer simulations to gain insight into real-world problems.
+This course surveys selected topics in operational research.
+It focuses on developing quantitative methods and computer simulations for insight into real world problems.
 Emphasis is placed on practical applications rather than mathematical proofs.
-Students are expected to create mathematical models and solve them using Excel and by programming in Python.
-Application areas include supply chain and revenue management, logistics, and healthcare.
-Previous programming knowledge is expected.
-Prerequisites: SB/OMIS 2050 3.00 (previously MGMT 2050 3.00) and Year 3 BBA/iBBA standing required
+Students are expected to create mathematical models and solve them using Microsoft Excel and the Python programming language.
+Application areas include aggregate planning, revenue management and supply chains.

+Prerequisite: SB/OMIS 2010 3.00 and SB/MGMT 2050 3.00